sparker256/imgui4xp/README.md

 sudo apt-get install clang-3.8

-With all this correctly installed you to should be able to build for all three platforms on Ubuntu.
+With all this correctly installed you to should be able to build for all three platforms on Ubuntu using Cmake.

+I have now also added the ability of using Docker to build for all three platforms.